 The results of the assessment were presented in Mediterranean neighbour countries.
-This was followed by a two-day training seminar which focussed on the needs identified for each country in the assessment.
+This was followed by a two-day training seminar which focused on the needs identified for each country in the assessment.

 The next call for expressions of interest to participate in the Enterprise Europe Network on a self-financing basis is expected to be published beginning of 2016.
 Egypt and Israel have already joined the Enterprise Europe Network.
 Tunisia and Jordan have applied to do so.

 The EUROMED Invest project coordinated by ANIMA with the support of the Commission, was launched on 26 May 2014 in Marseilles.
 The project aims at boosting business and private investments within the Euro-Med area to contribute to an inclusive economic development of the region.
 The specific objective of the project is to empower Euro-Med business and investment networks to implement targeted strategies supporting the creation and the international development of micro small and medium-sized enterprises (MSMEs) in the most promising sectors for job creation and economic spillovers.
 Such sectors are: agri-food, transport and logistics, cultural and creative industries, water and green energies, and tourism.
 This project builds on the earlier regional Invest in Med programme.